Negros Occidental: Energy and water

 The province has adequate power and water supplies.
 It is currently interconnected to the Visayas Power Grid whose main sources of power are geothermal.
 Aside from its existing 170 megawatts capacity, Negros Island by 2006 has an additional 105 megawatts of locally produced power from geothermal plants in Bago and in barangay Palinpinon, Valencia, Negros Oriental, and from bagasse co-generation facility of First Farmers Sugar Mill.
 Ample water supply for household, commercial, industrial and agricultural uses is assured by 73 thousand hectares of proclaimed and protected major watersheds, regular rainfall and six major river systems.

 San Carlos City is going to play a major role in renewable energy as it will be the site of San Carlos Solar Energy INC. It is a solar farm with an initial capacity of 13 MW in Phase 1, and a provision for an addition of 7 MW in Phase 2.
 It is intended to provide power to the grid throughout the year, at pre-determined Feed-In-Tariff rates set by the ERC.
 It is a DOE approved stand-alone solar power plant consisting of approximately 52,000 modules.

+In Calatrava, ABOITIZ Renewables, Inc. operates its 173-megawatt-peak "Calatrava Solar Project", delivering power with the aid of the NGCP through the Calatrava substation.